Exhibition

 Free to all

-Born and raised in Guyana, Locke moved to the UK in 1954 as part of the Windrush Generation.
-The exhibition includes early ceramics inspired by natural forms and the human body, and larger scale paintings and sculptures exploring issues around history and identity.
+Born and raised in Guyana, Locke moved to Britain in 1954 as part of the Windrush Generation.
+His early ceramic works draw on natural forms and the human body, while later paintings and large-scale sculptures confront questions of history, colonial legacies and cultural identity.

-Organised in collaboration with Spike Island, Bristol and Camden Art Centre, London with support from the Donald Locke Estate.
-The exhibition is generously supported by The Ampersand Foundation, Henry Moore Foundation, the Paul Mellon Centre for Studies in British Art, Alison Jacques and the Donald Locke Estate.
+Organised by Ikon in collaboration with Spike Island, Bristol and Camden Art Centre, London with support from the Estate of Donald Locke.
+The exhibition is generously supported by The Ampersand Foundation, Henry Moore Foundation, the Paul Mellon Centre for Studies in British Art, Alison Jacques and the Estate of Donald Locke.

 Get a National Art Pass and explore Ikon Gallery